No Fences

-No Fences is the second studio album by the American country music artist Garth Brooks.
+No Fences is the second studio album by country music artist Garth Brooks.
 It was released on August 27, 1990, and reached No. 1 on Billboard's Top Country Albums chart.
 The album also reached No. 3 on the Billboard 200.
 On the latter chart, it stayed in the top 40 for 126 weeks.
 No Fences remains Brooks' best-selling studio album to date with 18 million copies shipped in the US, and is the album that made him an international star.
 It was his first album issued in Europe (the original European release contained the four singles from his US debut as bonus tracks).